HandsOnDataViz/book/map/mymaps/README.md

   - Cannot easily create colored polygon maps from data values
   - Cannot extract geocoded data to migrate to another tool

-## Step-by-Step Tutorial
+## Video with Step-by-Step Tutorial
+{%youtube%}ZVIPn8dJeYM{%endyoutube%}

-Let's build a simple point map with sample data, using Google My Maps (https://www.google.com/maps).
-Requires signing up for a free Google account.
+Let's build a simple point map with sample data, using Google My Maps (https://www.google.com/maps/d/).
+Requires signing up for a free Google Drive account.

 1) Right-click > Save As this link to [sample address data in CSV format](../sample-address-data.csv), a generic spreadsheet format, and download it to your computer.
+If you need help with downloading, see this [short video tutorial](https://www.youtube.com/watch?v=-04PQldP9HQ).

-2) Open Google My Maps in your browser https://www.google.com/maps
+2) Open and sign in to Google My Maps https://www.google.com/maps/d/

 3) Click the red + symbol to create a new map, which will be saved automatically to your Google Drive folder.